slemarchand/liferay-gogo-scripts/README.md

 ### Configuration

-All of the scripts can be configured by the following environment variables:
+All the scripts can be configured by the following environment variables:

 * `GOGO_HOST`: The host used to connect to Gogo Shell.
 If the variable is not set, the host used is `localhost`.

 * `GOGO_PORT`: The port used to connect to Gogo Shell.
 If the variable is not set, the host used is `11311`.

+### Error management

+All the scripts return proper exit status:

+* in case of success the return code is `0`,

+* and in case of failure, the return code is `1`.

+Furthermore, when an error occurs, the error message is printed to the standard output.

 ### Scripts